isacchetto/Kindle_Mods/README.md

 - [angelsangita/Koreader-Patches](https://github.com/angelsangita/Koreader-Patches)

 ## koreader_patches
 > Hand-picked user patches collected from community sources.
 Install by copying the chosen `.lua` files to `koreader/patches/`.
 Toggle a patch off by renaming its file to end with `.disabled`.
+Grab the matching icons from `icons/` when a patch expects custom artwork.

 ![koreader_patches](screenshots/home.png)